chipparddev/loot-filters/BaseCampaignOnly/README.md

 # Complete documentation:

+---

-**[ Equipment ]**
+# Equipment

 WIP

-**[ Flasks ]**
+# Flasks

 WIP

-**[ Uniques ]**
+# Uniques

-Tabula Rasa, Thousand Ribbons, Foxshade, Wanderlust, Victario's Flight, Nomic's Storm, Sundance, Goldrim, Asenath's Mark, Thrillsteel, Lochtonial Caress, Ondar's Clasp, Le Heup of All, the Berek's rings, Tasalio's Sign, Karui Ward, and The Ignomon are sought after by a wide variety of builds, and are notable power outliers at the level they drop at.
+**Tabula Rasa, Thousand Ribbons, Foxshade, Wanderlust, Victario's Flight, Nomic's Storm, Sundance, Goldrim, Asenath's Mark, Thrillsteel, Lochtonial Caress, Ondar's Clasp, Le Heup of All, the Berek's rings, Tasalio's Sign, Karui Ward, and The Ignomon are sought after by a wide variety of builds, and are notable power outliers at the level they drop at.**

-- Area levels 1-67:
+Area levels 1-67:
-> - Colors: White background, brown text, brown border
+- Colors: White background, brown text, brown border
-> - Size: 45
+- Size: 45
-> - Sound: TTS (name of the unique)
+- Sound: TTS (name of the unique)
-> - Map icon: Purple star
+- Map icon: Purple star

 Other uniques are shown normally.
 They decrease in size from The Cathedral Rooftop onwards to be consistent with rares.
 - Area levels 1-44: